CanopySimulations/canopy-python/README.md

 ```

 When running this code you will be prompted for your client secret (which you can request from us) and your password if
-it is the first time `session.authentication.authenticate()` has been called.
+it is the first time `session.authentication.authenticate()` has been called for this session instance.

 # Requirements.